rmosolgo/batmanjs.github.io/docs/configuration.md

 next_section: controllers
 ---

-batman.js accepts some global configurations that affect all apps running on the page.
-All configuration settings are attributes of `Batman.config`.
-Although configurations are checked at runtime, it's good practice to set them before defining your app:
+batman.js contains some settings affecting all apps running on the page.
+These settings are attributes of the global `Batman.config` object.
+It's good practice to set these values before defining your app, like so:

 {% highlight coffeescript %}
 Batman.config.pathToHTML = '/templates'